team-gone/crud-symfony-example-app/README.md

 # Functionals tests

-Start server standalone selenium with IE, sfari and Edge :
+Start server standalone selenium with IE, safari and Edge :

 Java JRE and JDK 8 is required.